ctm/yld/src/running/past/tortugas_mountain_2022.md

 seen Justin and I probably couldn't pick him out of crowd either.
 In addition to Rob, who lives in Las Cruces, Kathy had driven down from Albuquerque.
 Kathy had done the Feral Hog 25k six days prior, so she and I were the only Feral Hog participants who were also doing the 24 Hour Challenge.
+That makes us Feral Tortugas!

 In some sense, however, the two most important people I ran into were Perky and Prince Charming.
 They had ponied up for the two porta